kfarr2/mlp/README.md

 ## Introduction

-MLP - NOTE: Python 2.6 is no longer supported.
-This site is now being upgraded to Python 3.3
+MLP - NOTE: You can also install from the makefile by typing

+    make install

 ## Installation